d-morrison/IntroStatActivities/10-Exam2-Review.Rmd

 \vspace{0.8in}

-2. Use the provided Exam 2 Review R script file and analyze the following research question: "Is there evidence that those with a higher education level are less likely to smoke?"
+2. Use the appropriate Exam 2 Review R script file and analyze the following research question: "Is there evidence that those with a higher education level are less likely to smoke?"

 a.
 Parameter of Interest:
 \vspace{0.3in}